 Keratoconus typically commences at puberty and progresses to the mid thirties at which time progression slows and often stops.
 Between age 12 and 35 it can arrest or progress at any time and there is now way to predict how fast it will progress or if it will progress at all.
 In general young patients with advanced disease are more likely to progress to the point where they may ultimately require some form of surgical intervention.
 Keratoconus may occur in one eye only initially but most commonly affects both eyes with one eye being more severely affected than the other.
 Both males and females are equally affected and there is generally no ethnic predilection.

 Despite millions of dollars being spent on keratoconus no one truly knows the cause of the disease.
 There have been many interesting theories but none of them have been proven conclusively neither have any of them consistently been reproduced by multiple research groups.
 For example one theory suggests that there is deficient collagen crosslinking caused by free radicals but there is no scientific reproducible evidence to support such a theory.
 Others suggest that eye rubbing causes the progression of keratoconus.
 The evidence for this is however anecdotal based on several case reports, but again there is no reproducible scientific evidence to support this.
-At Phoenix Ophthalmologists, Doctors Van Buren and Mackman are able to identify and manage mild to severe keratoconus.
+At Phoenix Ophthalmologists, Dr. Van Buren is able to identify and manage mild to severe keratoconus.
 Please call us today to schedule and appointment.